 Pinewood entered into a sale and leaseback agreement in January 2021, consummated in February 2021, with an unrelated third party, regarding the vessel owned by Pinewood.
-The proceeds were used for the redemption of all issued and outstanding shares of Pinewood's series A cumulative redeemable perpetual preferred stock that had been previously issued to a third party investor and for general corporate purposes.
 Under the agreement, the vessel was sold and leased back on a bareboat charter basis for a period of 10 years, with a purchase obligation at the end of the 10th year.
-Furthermore, Pinewood holds an option to purchase back the vessel atter the third year of the bareboat charter, at predetermined purchase prices.
+Furthermore, Pinewood holds an option to purchase back the vessel after the third year of the bareboat charter, at predetermined purchase prices.
 In view of the obligation of Pinewood to purchase the vessel at the end of the bareboat charter, the Company has assessed that this transaction be recorded as financing transaction.

 Maxtessera entered into a sale and leaseback agreement in March 2021, consummated in April 2021, with a third party company, subsidiary of a financial institution, regarding the vessel owned by Maxtessera.
-The proceeds from this agreement were used to fully prepay the amount outstanding under a previous credit facility secured by the vessel and for general corporate purposes.
 Under this agreement, the vessel was sold and leased back on a bareboat charter basis for a period of 7 years.
 Maxtessera holds an option to purchase back its vessel five years and six months after the commencement of the bareboat charter.
 The sale and leaseback agreement includes onerous provisions for the subsidiary in the event that such option is not exercised.
 The Company has verbally committed to exercise this purchase option.
 In view of this commitment and the onerous provisions where the option was not exercised, the Company has assessed that this transaction be recorded as a financing transaction.

 Shikokuepta entered into a sale and leaseback agreement in July 2021, consummated in August 2021, with an unrelated third party, regarding the vessel owned by Shikokuepta.
-The proceeds were used for general corporate purposes.
 Under the agreement, the vessel was sold and leased back on a bareboat charter basis for a period of 10 years, with a purchase obligation at the end of the 10th year.
 Furthermore, Shikokuepta holds an option to purchase back the vessel after the third year of the bareboat charter, at predetermined purchase prices.
 In view of the obligation of Shikokuepta to purchase the vessel at the end of the bareboat charter, the Company has assessed that this transaction be recorded as financing transaction.